 My urge to draw was a natural aspect from a tender age.
 With time this urge grew consistently into a strong fervor to learn and explore the subject.
 I can still recall when, at the age of six, in my first year at the Government Primary School in Old Mint Street, Valletta, during the weekly art/craft session, I was asked by my teacher, the tall, fair and gentle Ms Felice, to leave my bench and assist my classmates in their task.

 I felt there was a sign of relief especially from those who found it hard to build up their models in Plasticine.
-Eventually this instilled in me a further dose of self-confidence in making art and most certainly also a sense of pride.
+Such instances instilled in me a further dose of self-confidence in making art and naturally also a reasonable sense of pride.

 It was also at this time that I won my first prize in a children’s art competition.
 It was a Rediffusion National Art contest for a picture about the Kukkanja, a traditional maltese carnival attraction.
 At the time ‘Il-Kukkanja’ was held at Pjazza Regina in Valletta.
 Competitors struggled in competition up some two-storey high pole covered with a thick net and tree branches in the form of a christmas tree.
-The one who would eventually reach the top will get his trophy.
-How proud I was with my own trophy, an ebony black fountain-pen with the word Rediffusion engraved on its gold clip.
+The one who would eventually manage to surpass the obstacles and reach the top will get his reward.
+How proud I was with my own reward, an ebony black fountain-pen with the word Rediffusion engraved on its gold clip.